greenpeace-cee/mailutils/README.md

 # mailutils

-mailutils adds various essential email client features to CiviCRM:

-* Reply or forward messages
-* Threading
-* Search
+mailutils adds a number of backend features and APIs required to implement email client-like functionality in CiviCRM. mailutils itself does not come with a fully-implemented mail client - it provides a framework that can be used to implement one.

 The extension is licensed under [AGPL-3.0](LICENSE.txt).